Ancona Cathedral: Interior

 The interior is on the Greek cross plan.
 All the arms are divided into a nave and two aisles, with re-used antique Roman columns with Byzantine capitals.
 At the crossing is the internal part of the dome, which has pendentives with Byzantine-style figures of praying angels.
 The dome is supported by cruciform cluster piers.

-The side arms of the transept end in elevated apses, while the central arm of the presbytery lost the original apse during the enlargement works of the 18th century.
+The side arms of the transept end in elevated apses, while the central arm of the presbytery lost the original apse during the construction of the church choir of the 18th century.
 All the naves have hull-shaped, painted wooden vaults dating from the 15th century.
 At the beginning of the northern nave is the monument to a Fermo warrior from 1530.

 The south transept is home to the Chapel of the Crucifix.
-Its screens (transennae) are formed by tiles with sgraffito decoration from a balustrade of 1189.
-They depict, on the left, Jeremiah and Habakkuk; the Eternal Father and the Blessed Virgin; an angel and Saint John the Evangelist; and Saint Cyriacus; and, on the right, figures of animals: two cranes on a pomegranate tree, an eagle, two peacocks on a tree and two gryphons.
-In the Crypt of Tears below, rebuilt after the devastation of World War II, are remains of ancient structures.
-The presbytery's arms house, in the northern aisles, the sepulchre of Blessed Girolamo Ginelli (d.
+Its screens (transennae) are formed by tiles with sgraffito decoration of 1189, of Byzantine art.
+They depict, on the left, king David and the Blessed Virgin annunciate, the Archangel Gabriel and Saint John the Evangelist, Jeremiah and Habakkuk; Saint Cyriacus.
+On the right, the transennae depict figures of animals: two phoenixes on a pomegranate tree, an eagle with a rabbit, two peacocksand on a tree with leaves and two gryphons on a lily tree.
+In the Crypt of Tears below, visitors can observe the archaeological area of the Greek temple.

+The presbytery's arms house, in the northern aisles, the Renaissance sepulchre of Blessed Girolamo Ginelli (d.
 1506), made in 1509 by Giovanni Dalmata.

 The northern transept houses the Madonna Chapel, with a lavishly decorated niche designed by Luigi Vanvitelli in 1739, which is the site of a venerated 17th century image of the Madonna.
 Under the chapel is a crypt with the remains of Saint Cyriacus (in a marble case), Saints Liberius and Marcellinus (in Sicilian jasper) and the ashes of Saint Palatia.
 The urns with bronze festoons were designed and executed between 1757 and 1760 by Gioacchino Varlè.

 Photos

+Renaissance paintings representing the church

+Vittore Carpaccio represented the Ancona Cathedral in his 1502 painting, St. George and the Dragon.; Giovanni Bellini represented the cathedral in Martyrdom of Saint Mark (1526, in collaboration with Lorenzo Lotto and Vittore Belliniano) and in Crucifixion (1530); Pinturicchio in Pius II arrives in Ancona (1502-1507).
+In the Vatican Gallery of Maps, Antonio Danti painted Ancona, its port and its cathedral seen from the sea (1580–1583).